CodeItQuick/CodeItQuick.github.io/_drafts/2026-06-04-Story-Splitting-A-Practical-Look.md

 | Rule      | Prevent unauthenticated access to protected pages     | #5                          |
 | Rule      | Reject invalid or expired sessions                    | #3 and #8                   |

 Something is off here as well.
 A lot of the work is sequential.
 The part we missed is **thin vertical slices**.
+Sure, we identified the components within the general epic, but we have failed (yet again) to identify the thin vertical slices.
+These slices should look iterative, not like a puzzle piece/components.

 # The SPIDR Fanout